 She has served as treasurer and a board member of the Mystery Writers of America (proposing the Helen McCloy/MWA Scholarship).
 Her honors include the Agatha Award for Best Short Story for "No Man's Land" and the George N. Dove Award from the Popular Culture Assn's Detective/Mystery Caucus for her contributions to the serious study of mystery/crime fiction.

 Foxwell studied for a semester in London and earned a BS degree in journalism from the University of Maryland–College Park and an MA degree in liberal studies with distinction from Georgetown University.

 Her master's thesis, "Fighting Words: Women Pacifists Against World War II," focused primarily on Vera Brittain (who appeared on a Nazi "hit list") and Dorothy Day.
-With past editorial positions at Georgetown, Catholic University, the Society for American Archaeology, and the American Bar Assn, she currently serves as manager for editorial projects and communications at the Council on Undergraduate Research.
+Her interest in women's service in World War I led to her book In Their Own Words: American Women in World War I and accompanying blog.
+With past editorial positions at Catholic University, the Society for American Archaeology, and the American Bar Assn, she currently serves as manager for editorial projects and communications at the Council on Undergraduate Research.